Expert Reviews – Mozambique

-Mozambique has one of the most beautiful unspoiled coastlines in Africa.
-However, most beach tourism is confined to its islands: Bazaruto in the south and the Quirimbas in the north.
-Both archipelagos are renowned for their idyllic beaches and fantastic snorkeling and diving opportunities.
+Mozambique has some of the most beautiful beaches in Africa.
+Yet, its 2,500km coastline is remarkably unspoiled and undeveloped.
+Most tourism is confined to its islands: Bazaruto in the south and the Quirimbas in the north.
+Both archipelagos are renowned for their luxury lodges and fantastic diving opportunities.

-Compared to many other east and southern African countries, Mozambique doesn’t have a lot to offer in terms of safaris but there are a few gems.
-Maputo Special Reserve offers a unique ‘beach and bush’ experience; the marine wildlife viewing is out of this world but the main reason for the reserve’s creation was to protect Southern Africa’s last remaining coastal elephant population.
+Compared to many other countries in the region, Mozambique doesn’t have a lot to offer in terms of safaris, but there are a few gems.
+Maputo National Park offers a unique ‘beach and bush’ experience; the marine-wildlife viewing is out of this world, but the main reason for the reserve’s creation was to protect southern Africa’s last-remaining coastal elephant population.
 Gorongosa National Park is perhaps Mozambique’s hottest safari destination.
-Once known as the Serengeti of Southern Africa, it is on a strong path to be worthy of this nickname once again.
-As the park has received higher protection, animals are coming back and the lion population (between 50 and 70 individuals) is a good indication of a recovering ecosystem.
-Limpopo National Park, the counterpart of South Africa’s Kruger National Park and still a Big Five destination, has obvious potential but wildlife numbers are quite low at present.
+Once known as the Serengeti of southern Africa, it is on a strong path to being worthy of this nickname once again.
+As the park has received higher protection, animals are coming back and the growing lion population is a good indication of a recovering ecosystem.

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

-Mozambique is first, second and third a beach nirvana, fourth an area of historic of interest, and maybe eighth or ninth a safari destination.
-Running all the way north from Ponta do Ouro (on the border with South Africa) to the mighty Ruvuma River (bordering Tanzania), the country’s 2500km of Indian Ocean frontage is studded with palm-lined tropical beaches as attractive to sunbathers and swimmers as they are to snorkellers, divers and game fishers.
-The country also boasts a few compelling old ports, most notably Ilha do Moçambique, which served as the Portuguese capital from 1530 to 1898, and is one of the most compelling and atmospheric historic towns anywhere in southern Africa.
+Mozambique is first, second and third a beach nirvana, fourth an area of historic interest, and maybe fifth or sixth a safari destination.
+Running all the way north from Ponta do Ouro (on the border with South Africa) to the mighty Ruvuma River (bordering Tanzania), the country’s 2,500km of Indian Ocean frontage is studded with palm-lined tropical beaches as attractive to sunbathers and swimmers as they are to snorkellers, divers and game fishers.
+The country also boasts a few compelling old ports, most notably Ilha do Moçambique, which served as the Portuguese capital from 1530 to 1898, and is one of the most atmospheric historic towns anywhere in southern Africa.
 By contrast, the country’s main potential safari destinations either suffered heavy losses to poaching during the years of civil war, or remain largely undeveloped.
 That said, the refurbished Gorongosa National Park is well worth a visit, and has the long-term potential to become as important an attraction as it was in the colonial era, while the almost inconceivably vast Niassa National Reserve in the far north is a magnet for truly intrepid travellers with their own 4WD and plenty of time.
-For now, though, the main reason to visit Mozambique is its beaches, marine wildlife and towns – the game reserves are still something of a sideshow.
+On our most recent visit, we were also very impressed with Zinave National Park, which is now home to all the Big Five (of which we saw rhino, buffalo and plentiful traces of elephant), and the bush-meets-beach vibe of beautiful Maputo National Park.
+Even so, the main reason to visit Mozambique is still undoubtedly its beaches, marine wildlife and historic towns – by comparison, the game reserves remain something of a sideshow.